 The different question styles

-There are many types of questions that can be used for questioning techniques.
+Many types of questions can be used for questioning techniques.
 The most common question styles are:

 Open questions